-It`s hard to believe that you are just 400 meters from the Royal Route, in downtown area.
+It`s hard to believe that you are just 400 meters from the Royal Route in downtown area.
 It’s hidden and barely known even by locals.
-It`s a center of local activism supporting all kind of activities: urban gardening, urban beekeeping, lectures about architecture, art exhibitions, concerts, garage sales, poetry workshops and more.
+It`s a center of local activism supporting all kinds of activities: urban gardening, urban beekeeping, lectures about architecture, art exhibitions, concerts, garage sales, poetry workshops and more.

-The Finish Houses (Domki fińskie) is a small village of wodden houses given by Finland to Warsaw for workers of the Office of Reconstruction of Warsaw after World War II.
+The Finish Houses (Domki fińskie) is a small village of wooden houses given by Finland to Warsaw as war reparations after World War II.
+They served summer houses for workers of the Office of Reconstruction of Warsaw.
 For decades they were occupied by private residents but nowadays most of them is owned by the city.

-Few years ago the city was going to tear them down to build a new gouvernment district.
+Few years ago the city was going to tear them down to build a new government district.
 Residents of Warsaw and local activists were protesting against the destruction of this unique area.
-Even the Finish Ambassador we supporting it.
+Even the Finish Ambassador was supporting it.
 In the end the city`s council agreed to keep the houses and give it to local activists.

 Today it`s called Otwarty Jazdów (Open Jazdów).
 It`s a community offering a social, cultural and ecological public program.
 Each house is run by a different foundation or organisation focused on different topics.
 To check what`s on the agenda visit Otwarty Jazdów website.